 TO: Hon.
-Jeffrey S. Sutton, Chair
+Jeffrey S. Sutton, Chair Committee on Rules of Practice and Procedure

-FROM: Hon.
-William K. Sessions, III, Chair

-Advisory Committee on Evidence Rules

-RE: Report of the Advisory Committee on Evidence Rules

-DATE: May 7, 2016
+- FROM: Hon.
+William K. Sessions, III, Chair Advisory Committee on Evidence Rules - RE: Report of the Advisory Committee on Evidence Rules - DATE: May 7, 2016

 I. Introduction